lammps/lammps/doc/src/Intro_portability.rst

 Portability compliance
 ^^^^^^^^^^^^^^^^^^^^^^

-Not all of the LAMMPS source code is fully compliant to all of the above mentioned standards.
-This is rather typical for projects like LAMMPS that largely depend on contributions of features from the community.
+Only a subset of the LAMMPS source code is fully compliant to all of the above mentioned standards.
+This is rather typical for projects like LAMMPS that largely depend on contributions from the user community.
-Not all contributors are trained as programmers and not all of them have access to a variety of platforms.
-As part of the continuous integration process, however, all contributions are automatically tested to compile, link, and pass some runtime tests on a selection of Linux flavors, macOS, and Windows with different compilers.
-Other platforms may be checked occasionally or when portability bug are reported.
+Not all contributors are trained as programmers and not all of them have access to multiple platforms for testing.
+As part of the continuous integration process, however, all contributions are automatically tested to compile, link, and pass some runtime tests on a selection of Linux flavors, macOS, and Windows, and on Linux with different compilers.
+Thus portability issues are often found before a pull request is merged.
+Other platforms may be checked occasionally or when portability bugs are reported.